ruralinnovation/multi-svc-cartodb/docs/QUICKSTART.md

     docker-compose up
     ```

-1. Go to the Carto login screen at `http://localhost/` in a browser.
+1. Go to the Carto login screen at `http://localhost:3000/` in a browser.
+You should be able to log in with the values you set in your `.bash_profile` for username and password.